atmosphereiot/eel-builder/README.md

 Once you have this directory created and you've customized the metadata file and written all of your code, you can run `node eelutil.js --generate --dir="/home/nick/tmp102_EEL"` to generate the .eel file.

 ## Building Process
-Building an eel happens in two steps
+Building an eel happens in three steps

 ### 1.)
 Creating a source directory
 Use the `--new` option to generate a new EEL source directory with a bare-bones metadata file.